 Download, save, and export data

-If a query result set has fewer than 16,000 rows and is 10MB or smaller, you can download it as a CSV or newline-delimited JSON file.
-If it has more than that number of rows, you can only save it as a table.
+If a query result set has fewer than 16,000 rows and is 10MB or smaller, you can download it to your local machine as a CSV or newline-delimited JSON file.
+Otherwise, you can only save it as a table.

 To download query results as a CSV file:

 - Click the Download as CSV button above the query results.